moizca/Reinforcement-Learning-Algorithms-Empirical-Analysis/README.md

 I am specifically interested in deep learning based multi-stage optimization algorithms and their applications for solving complex transporation problems.
 ## 🚀 About Me
-I am a civil engineer and a researcher in transportation engineering and logistics...
+I am an engineer and a researcher in transportation engineering and logistics...

 ## Installation